rayn69420/YGOBAM-RXMOD/README.md

 - When Titanium finished with the restore.
 You can open the game from the desktop,
 - Enjoy!

+If you have any question or suggestion, feel free to join the project's discord server: https://discord.gg/KPQQahS884

 ---
 Thank you **youtube.com/@Odd-Eyes19** for sharing your backup of the game!